Shadowdrums/Shadow-Messenger-Master/README.md

 # Shadow-Messenger-Master
-this is a 256bit AES CFB end to end encrypted messenger over ip
+This is a 256bit AES CFB end to end encrypted messenger over IP

 # Shadow Messenger Master